andrewbaggio1/llamastack_project/README.md

 <ul>
   <li>Automatically analyze audio from video footage from police body cams, no matter how long.</li>
   <li>Run it locally, privately, and efficiently, even without WiFi.</li>
-  <li>Add police procedure manuals that the AI can automatically reference and learn from.</li>
 </ul>

 ## How to Start